 Mid- and Downstream: Our doré bars are sold to refineries that further refine the product into ingots, which are then sold for industrial and investment use.
 A portion of the Company's silver that is processed by these refineries is then used as feedstock for minting facilities, and ultimately sold in First Majestic's bullion store.
-During the Reporting Period, our bullion store was stocked by a third-party mint.
-From 2024 onwards, our bullion store will be increasingly stocked by the Company's wholly-owned minting facility, First Mint.
+During the Reporting Period, our bullion store was primarily stocked by the Company's wholly-owned minting facility, First Mint.

-During the Reporting Period, First Majestic did not procure any goods or services from suppliers from any of the countries reported to have the highest prevalence of modern slavery.2 In all jurisdictions in which the Company operates and from which our suppliers are sourced, forced labour and the employment of individuals younger than 18 years of age in mining operations are not permitted.
+During the Reporting Period, First Majestic did not procure any goods or services from suppliers from any of the countries reported to have the highest prevalence of modern slavery.
+In all jurisdictions in which the Company operates, and from which our suppliers are sourced, forced labour and the employment of individuals younger than 18 years of age in mining operations are not permitted.